Homily for the Solemnity of Mary, Mother of God

 holding in our hearts?

-A healthy year or a year of sickness?
+a year of health or a year of illness?

 Did the year just past seem to fly by

 or did it creep at a snail’s pace?

 Our physical hearts have only four chambers

 but our souls’ hearts have many more than four.

 of your hearts and mine over the past year?

 Are we holding some hurtful memories alongside the happy ones?

 Are we holding on to some resentments and grudges?